rundeck/docs/docs/history/README.md

 ## Most Recent Release Notes

+[Our most recent release is 3.3.4](3_3_x/version-3.3.4.md) with Consul backed configurations and a new Notification UI/UX.

-The 3.3.0 release includes a long list of useful feature enhancements for our Enterprise and Open Source versions of Rundeck.
+Also check out the 3.3.0 release list of useful feature enhancements for our Enterprise and Open Source versions of Rundeck.

 [Rundeck 3.3.0](3_3_x/version-3.3.0.html)